- 1 Introduction

 - Monitor the performance of peer reviewers for quality and timeliness.
 Peer reviewers who repeatedly produce poor quality, tardy, abusive, or unconstructive reviews should not be used again.

-- Consider giving authors the option to nominate peer reviewers or to request that particular individuals do not peer review their paper.
-Editors should remind authors that they should avoid nominating peer reviewers who have a conflict of interest.
-Editors are under no obligation to accept the authors'nominations and should validate nominations carefully.
+- Carefully consider giving authors the option to nominate peer reviewers or to request that particular individuals do not peer review their paper.
+If the journal allows authors to recommend reviewers, editors should remind authors that they must avoid nominating peer reviewers who have a conflict of interest.
+Editors are under no obligation to accept the authors' nominations.
+Editors should check the qualifications of all reviewers before issuing and invitation to review.
+It is especially important to verity the qualifications of potential reviewers who have been recommended by authors.
+Editors should request an ORCiD (an online digital identifier that distinguishes researchers from one another) from reviewers whenever possible, and avoid using reviewers whose backgrounds and institutional affiliations cannot be determined by a simple web search.

 - Give peer reviewers explicit guidance on their role and responsibilities, and consider encouraging the use of reporting guidelines to check completeness of reporting in a systematic way.